data-apis/scipy-2023-presentation/paper/paper.rst

 Consortium serves as a critical bulwark against further fragmentation and siloed technical stacks.
 Preventing such fragmentation is to the ultimate benefit of array library consumers and their communities.
-Additionally, coordination allows for orienting around a shared long-term outlook regarding future needs and possible solutions.
+Additionally, coordination allows for orienting around a shared long-term vision regarding future needs and possible solutions.
 We are particularly keen to explore the following areas and open questions: device standardization, extended data type support (including strings and datetimes), input-output (IO) APIs, support for